culturecreates/artsdata-pipeline-action/README.md

 | `is-paginated`                      | Whether the page is paginated (optional, defaults to false).
 | `offset`                            | Offset for pagination strategy (optinal, defaults to 1).
 | `custom-user-agent`                 | custom-user-agent for the http requests (optional, defaults to artsdata-crawler)
+| `xpath-config`                      | custom xpath-config to fetch additional_data.
+Format:
+    {
+      "entity_type": "type of entity you want to add additional info to, example "http://schema.org/Event", "extract": {
+          "xpath" : "xpath expression, example ://div[@class=\"um-name\"]",
+          "value": "object value from xpath result, example: @href", "isArray": "set as true if the object should be an array" }
+    }

 ### Push mode (including fetch-push)